Yagisan/The-Bustling-Valley/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/Yagisan/The-Bustling-Valley/total?logo=GitHub&style=for-the-badge)![GitHub issues](https://img.shields.io/github/issues/Yagisan/The-Bustling-Valley?logo=GitHub&style=for-the-badge)

 The Bustling Valley is a curated modlist designed for a bigger Stardew Valley experience.
-It includes new villages, new NPCs, and of course a farming expansion. **It is expected that players will not add additional mods or otherwise change this modlist.**
+It includes new villages, new NPCs, and of course a farming expansion. **It is expected that players will not add additional mods or otherwise change this modlist.
+THIS WILL REPLACE YOUR EXISTING MODLIST.**

 ![Early_Farm_Heroshot](assets/images/Early_Farm_Heroshot.png)